jina-ai/jina/docs/get-started/what-is-jina.md

 _"Is this service prone to attack?"_

 At this point, you are burnt out.
-It goes too far from your expertise.
+It goes too far away from your expertise.
 You decided to hand over the project to a senior backend engineer, who is a new hire but has a lot of experience in infrastructure engineering and cloud services.
 He knows what he is doing and is willing to help you.

-So you sit down with him, scrolling over your glued code and justifying all your tricks, design decisions and explaining the caveats.
+So you sit down with him, scrolling over your glued code and justifying all your tricks, design decisions and explaining all the caveats.
 He kept nodding and you see it as some kind of recognition.
 Soon after he took a slow and thoughtful sip of his coffee, he said:

 _"Why don't we start to rewrite it?"_